Makuria: Decline (12th century – 1366)

 In 1347 the plague entered Egypt and soon spread as far south as Aswan.
 While no source expilicitly states as much it might have spread into Nubia, as the archaeological record shows a drastic decline of Christian Nubia from about the mid-14th century.
 The plague devastated the sedentary population, while nomads like the Bedouin were hardly affected and were soon pressuring Makuria.
 The historian Ibn Khaldun claimed that Juhayna Bedouin pillaged Nubia, seized control of the land and turned the Nubians into nomads.
 He might have referred to a migration caused by the Mamluks quashing a Bedouin revolt in Upper Egypt in 1353, although Ibn Khaldun exaggerated the impact of the Bedouin on Nubia.
 Most of them did not settle in Makuria, but migrated further south.
 Two tribes that did, however, came to play a role in a new Makurian civil war: in 1365 an unnamed nephew of the king allied with the Banu Ja'd tribe to kill his uncle in battle and seize the throne.
 The brother of the late king was elected as new king and retreated to Gebel Adda in Lower Nubia.
 The usurper who resided in Dongola betrayed the Banu Ja'd, killed many of their sheikhs and moved to Gebel Adda to make peace with his uncle.
-The Mamluks sent an army to aid Makuria against the Bedouin, but after defeating another tribe, the Banu Ikrima, near the 2nd cataract it returned to Egypt in early 1366.
+The Mamluks sent an army to aid Makuria against the Bedouin.
+It relieved a siege of Gebel Adda and defeated the Banu Ikrima tribe near the 2nd cataract.
+Reconquering Dongola was deemed too dangerous and the Mamluks returned to Egypt right after, in early 1366.